 The M&E Lead Volunteer at each event will be responsible for the following tasks:

 You will be the main Point of Contact for Hellen Urban, our ‘Chat with Gran’ character.
-Please ensure there is a suitable space for her to change into the Gran costume and that she is present at the main Volunteer briefing.
+Please ensure there is a suitable space for her to change into the Gran costume and that she is introduced to the Event Lead, who should work with you to determine the best place for Hellen to be located for interviewing people after the show.
 If required, her tel no is 07913 639425.

-You will also be the main Point of Contact for the Information by Design Research team.
-They will be collecting contact details at specified events.
-Please ensure they are also present for the Volunteer briefing, so that they are aware of the running times etc. and to ensure everyone knows who each other are.
+You will also be the main Point of Contact for the Information by Design (IbyD) Research team, who will be in their own branded uniform and should have a photographic accreditation also branded to IbyD.
+They will be collecting contact details at all events, both before and after the show.
+They have been asked to arrive in time to attend the Volunteer briefing, so that they are aware of the running times etc. and to ensure everyone knows who each other are.
+As with Hellen, please liaise with the Event Lead to instruct the fieldworkers about where they should locate themselves.
+Weather permitting, they may be best outside at the venue entrance / exit.

 Please monitor the other Volunteers involved with M&E tasks and check that they are happy with the tasks they have been assigned.
 Please try to answer any questions or queries they may have.

+EMOJI MASKS

-Ensure that the tablet is set up with a named folder where the Emoji paddle images can be saved and that the Volunteers carrying out this activity save the images to the appropriate folder.
+Ensure that the tablet is set up with a named folder where the Emoji paddle images can be saved.
+After the activity is finished for each event, please ensure that you save the images to the appropriate folder.
 The Hull 2017 team will need to keep a tally of these afterwards, so we need to know which performance each image is in relation to.

-Clean the clapper board if required and ensure it has the correct performance name, date and time if applicable.
+Clean the clapper board if required and ensure it has the correct performance name, date, venue and time if applicable (see the Front of House Handbook for more details) .
 A white-board marker has been provided in the M&E kit box.
 The clapper board should be shown in all images which include the Emoji paddles.
 The clapper board should be cleaned after the event if possible, so that it is ready for the next performance.

 Ensure that 8 emoji paddles are available.
 These should be used by the audience to demonstrate their emotion after the performance.

+The audience member should be asked ‘Please pick the emoji mask that most represents how the performance made you feel’.
+It is important this is asked to avoid individuals’ just picking up their favourite paddle.

+USHERETTE TRAY